acheul/chosunpop-look/README.md

     &nbsp;&nbsp; *(*M-F: male and family-member)*

 * **Processing(2): Generate Socio-rank score**
   * I built the ***Job2Vec*** model to quantitate social ranks.
-The raw data has natural-language formated record on each individuals social status - which is called *JikYuk(職役)* at the historical context.
+The raw data has natural-language formated record on each individuals social status - which is called *JikYuk(職役)* from the historical context.
 The number of unique values of *JikYuk* is more than 49,000.
 Simple **Word2Vec** is not a good tool to use here, as the record has at least more than 2 levels semantic hierarchy.
   * **Job2Vec** conducts 2 level computation.
 First, it computes a representation of a sequence of Chinese characters consising of a value of *JikYuk*.
 The backbone of this first level sub-model is Transformer(Vaswani et al. 2017).
 Next, the second sub-model receives the result of first model - a pair of two values - then conducts the general word2vec computation.
 This 2-level Word2Vec, or Job2Vec, effeciently represents semantic distances and positions of the *JikYuk*s.
   * Results of Job2Vec are not directly used for Socio-Rank Score.
 The results go through a series of statistical processes: gradating overall distribution over time; changing the raw scores into rank scores over time.
 Logit transformation and hierarchical regression model were used.